The SAGE National Network

 From their Athena Swan Award applications, we know that many SAGE subscribers identified similar systemic barriers to attraction, retention and progression within their institutions.
 Dismantling these barriers can be a difficult and time-consuming exercise, but our subscribers don’t have to do it alone, because they have access to thriving communities of practice within the SAGE network.

-In a Special Interest Groups (SIG), members from different institutions pool their resources and expertise to tackle a specific problem.
+In a Special Interest Group (SIG), members from different institutions pool their resources and expertise to tackle a specific problem.
 The solutions they design are later shared with the sector so that everyone can benefit.

 Join a Group